Fade2D Documentation pages v2.16.8

 Parameters

-bVerboseis by default true and causes a warning if NULL is returned.
+bVerboseTriggers a warning if NULL is returned.
+Default: true.

 Returns

-a pointer to the new Zone2 object (or NULL if vTriangles is empty)
+A pointer to the created Zone2 object, or NULL if vTriangles is empty.

 Zone2* GEOM_FADE2D::Fade_2D::createZone_cookieCutter ( std::vector< Segment2 > & vSegments,